 History & Governance

 The Upper Arlington Public Library System (UAPL) was created by the passage of Ohio House Bill No. 494, which took effect December 11, 1967.
-The Library system is governed by a seven-member, independent Board of Trustees appointed by the mayor of Upper Arlington.
+The Library system is governed by a seven-member, independent Board of Trustees appointed by the City Council of Upper Arlington.
 The trustees delegate the daily administration of the Library system to the Library Director and Administration Staff.

 The City of UA is the library's taxing authority at the local level.
 As of 2013 UAPL received about 54% of its income from a 2 mill levy overwhelmingly passed by voters in 2012.
 This five year operating levy will expire at the end of 2017.

 As of January 2008, Ohio’s public libraries were funded through 2.22% of the State’s total general tax revenue.
 This fund is called the Public Library Fund and is disbursed at the county level.
 UAPL is one of 7 libraries in Franklin County and receives 43% of its annual income from the Public Library Fund.
 Effective August 2009 the Public Library Fund has been temporarily reduced to 1.97% of the State's total general tax revenue, resulting in an 11% loss in funding.